 Climb Mt Coot-tha

 Have you ever smelt a eucalyptus forest?
 These scented trees dominate Mt Coot-tha, 15 minutes’ drive from Brisbane’s city center.
-There a number of walking tracks which weave through the 16,000 hectares of eucalyptus forest, gullies, and creek lines.
+There a number of walking tracks that weave through the 16,000 hectares of eucalyptus forest, gullies, and creek lines.

-If you want to experience it yourself, pre-book a Blacklane car service in Brisbane and have your driver park at JC Slaughter Falls.
+If you want to experience it yourself, book a Blacklane car service in Brisbane and have your driver park at JC Slaughter Falls.
 From there, watch out for kites, owls, and possums as you walk 2km to the lookout.
 Brisbane is already a very hilly city so running up Mt Coot-tha is usually only attempted by the most conscientious residents.
 Make sure you plan ahead and take plenty of water and sunscreen.